demkom58/kpacs/README.md

 It will automatically build the project and run it in the Docker container along with MySQL database.
 Service will be available at `http://localhost:8080`.

+*Docker compose also automatically creates schema and inserts test data to MySQL database.*

+## Notes

+There is no Spock tests for the project, but they are configured and `HelloWorldSpec` test is available in the `src/test/groovy` directory.